 Evidence suggests that cannabis can help heroin, opioid and alcohol addicts in their road to recovery by serving as a substitute to lower urges and withdrawal symptoms (Walsh, et al., 2016) (Lucas, et al., 2012).
 One study found that a THC prescription medication reduced the severity of opioid withdrawals.
 The study also found that 32% of regular marijuana smokers experienced significantly lower ratings of insomnia and anxiety (Bisaga, et al., 2015).
 An animal study found that chronic THC treatments significantly reduced the withdrawals associated with morphine withdrawal (Valverde, et al., 2001).
 A survey found that using cannabis helped to curb cravings for alcohol and as a substitute for more potent drugs, like cocaine (Reiman, 2009).

 Cannabis can also potentially help treat heroin addiction by acting as an effective substitute.
-Research shows that cannabinoids modulate the brain’s reward systems that are involved in opioid addiction (Oliere, Joliette-Riopel, Potvin & Jutras-Aswald, 2013).
-However, cannabis doesn’t have the physical addictive components that opiates, like heroin, do.
+Cannabis doesn’t have the physical addictive components that opiates, like heroin, do.
 Therefore, addicts can use cannabis to gradually reduce their use of heroin.
-One study found that rats given CBD were markedly less likely to self-administer heroin after a two week abstinence period.
-The researchers concluded that, “CBD may be a potential treatment for heroin craving and relapse” (Ren, et al., 2009).
-Another animal study found that THC administration through injection was effective at suppressing behavioral, biochemical and molecular dependence to morphine (Morel, Giros & Dauge, 2009).
+An animal study found that THC administration through injection was effective at suppressing behavioral, biochemical and molecular dependence to morphine (Morel, Giros & Dauge, 2009).

 Cannabis has shown to increase the rate of heroin addiction recovery.
 In one study, regular cannabis smokers were more likely to complete the 8-week treatment trial (Bisaga, et al., 2015).
-Other studies have found similar results.
-In one, cannabis users were better able to stick with their naltrexone pill treatments for opioid addiction (Raby, et al., 2009).
 Another study also found that moderate cannabis users, who were also diagnosed with ADHD, had greater cocaine treatment retention rates compared to non-users and regular users (Aharonovich, et al., 2006).

 States That Have Approved Medical Marijuana for Heroin Addiction

-Recent Studies on Cannabis’ Effect on Heroin Addiction
+Recent Studies on Cannabis’ Effect on Heroin Addictio